michalmokros/task-mgmt-app/README.md

 ### Logic

 - Ensure that Project can have some limited number of Tasks
-- Use more advanced pagination of results for requests that list entities
+- Use more advanced pagination(start, cursor) of results for requests that list entities
 - Pump up Authentication/Authorization